 Geocoding and reverse geocoding

-In this first example we will geocode a few addresses using the arc_geo() function.
-Note that arcgeocoder works straight away, and you don’t need to provide any API key to start geocoding!
+In this first example, we geocode a few addresses using the arc_geo() function.
+Note that arcgeocoder works without additional setup, and you do not need to provide an API key to start geocoding.

 library(arcgeocoder)